Facebook Pixel PageView Image

 TOYA WILLIFORD, MS

 Toya Williford serves as the founding Executive Director of The AC & JC Foundation, Inc., a private family foundation based in New York City.
-Ms. Williford brings more than 20 years of experience in philanthropic services, program and organizational development, fundraising, and community organizing.
-Prior to joining the Foundation, Ms. Williford was the Executive Director of the Mayor’s Fund to Advance New York City where she oversaw the overall management of the Mayor’s Fund and led the effort to foster public-private partnerships between City agencies, the private sector and the philanthropic community.
-Ms. Williford joined the de Blasio Administration as the Director of Programs and Policy and helped to launch and sustain the Center for Youth Employment, a multi-million dollar initiative created to improve the quality and scale of publicly funded youth employment programs.
+Prior to joining the Foundation, Williford was the Executive Director of the Mayor’s Fund to Advance New York City where she oversaw the overall management of the Mayor’s Fund and led the effort to foster public-private partnerships between City agencies, the private sector and the philanthropic community.
+She joined the de Blasio Administration as the Director of Programs and Policy and helped to launch and sustain the Center for Youth Employment.